 When the SCN clock begins to shift away from the 24-hour clock, the person who is blind has no way of bringing it back into sync without medical intervention.

 Because the basic cycle of SCN does not always correspond to 24 hours, blind people's circadian timing system can gradually shift over time.

 They'll go through a process between sleep periods at night and sleep during the daytime.
 In most cases, the sleeping rhythm slows down so that the duration is longer than 24 hours.

 However, some instances show gradual progress and a shorter period than 24 hours.
 The duration of the circadian cycle for blind people who have N24 typically falls between 23.8 to 25 hours.

-For some sighted people, there could be a sun sensitivity or lack of sensitivity to the effect of light upon the circadian system.
+For some sighted people, there could be sun sensitivity or lack of sensitivity to the effect of light on the circadian system.
 The areas that produce vision in the brain and eye may perform well.

 However, the distinct cells that carry out the signal from light to create circadian might not.

 If they are entirely unresponsive to the effects of circadian light, their state from a perspective of circadian from a purely circadian perspective isn't any different than the blind.